Bariatric Surgery Candidates

 Adolescent candidates being considered for bariatric surgery at Lucile Packard Children’s Hospital Stanford must:

-- Have a Body Mass Index (BMI) ≥ 35 with serious obesity-related complications (comorbidities)
+- Have a Body Mass Index (BMI) ≥ 40 or ≥ 35 with serious obesity-related complications (comorbidities)

 - Have participated in at least six consecutive months of medically-supervised attempts at weight management in the Pediatric Weight Clinic